OpenRoberta/openroberta-lab/Docker/_README.md

 The template for this framework is contained in directory `Docker/openroberta`.
 It contains the directories

 * conf - contains an example of an nginx and an apache2 configuration and four directories used to generate docker images for the db and the jetty server

 * scripts - contains shell scripts to administrate the framework.
 The main script is `run.sh`.
 Call it without parameters to get help. the directory `helper` contains scripts, that are sourced from `run.sh` and do the "real" work.

 * git - here one or more git repos, used to generate the openroberta server instances, are contained.
 At least one git repo is needed, usually a clone from https://github.com/OpenRoberta/openroberta-lab.git

 * server - contains the servers.
 Each server has a name (one of master,test,dev,dev1...dev9), which is also the name of a directory.
 This directory stores all data to configure the server in file `decl.sh`.
-In directory `export` all artifacts making up the server are stored during server generation.
-In directory `admin` all logging data and the tutorials are stored.
+In the file `_server-template/decl.sh` each property is explained.
   Each server has an associated docker image (and usually a running container), whose name is essentially the server's name.
+  * In the subdirectory `export` all artifacts making up the server are stored during server generation.
+  * In subdirectory `admin` all logging data and the tutorials are stored.

 * db - contains the databases.
 Each database has a name (one of master,test,dev,dev1...dev9) matching the name of the jetty server who needs this data. the name of the database is the name of a directory, which in turn contains all database files.
 All databases are served by one Hsqldb server instance.
   Directory `dbAdmin` stores logging data and database backups.
-  There is one docker image `openroberta/db_server` and usually a running container, whose name is usually `db-server`.
+  There is one docker image `openroberta/db_server` and usually a running container, whose name is `db-server`.

 ## Overview

-All running openroberta instances are generated from a branch or a commit of a git repository.
+* All running openroberta instances are generated from a branch or a commit of a git repository.

 * Each instance of the openroberta lab server is running in a docker container of its own.
+The name of the corresponding image is
+  `openroberta/server_${SERVER_NAME}_${ARCH}:${TAG_VERSION}`. `SERVER_NAME` is one of master,test,dev,dev1...dev9, `ARCH` is almost always x64 and
+  `TAG_VERSION` is almost always the value of `BASE_VERSION` from the server's `decl.sh`.
+There is only one exception: if the server's `decl.sh` contains a declaration of `TAG_VERSION`, then this value is used as tag number *when the server's container is started*.

 * Each instance of the openroberta lab server is connected to a database dedicated to this openroberta lab server.
 All databases are published by one database server running in a docker container of its own.

 For instance, if you want to deploy the `develop` branch on server `dev4`, do the following (the variables used are explained below):

 * make sure, that in the directory `$SERVER_DIR/dev4` the file `decl.sh` contains the expected data (branch name, port number for accessing the server, e.g.)
 * be sure, that in `$DATABASE_DIR/dev4` a valid database is available.
-Check whether `decl.sh` contains `dev4` in variable `DATABASES`.
+Check whether the global `decl.sh` contains `dev4` in variable `DATABASES`.
 It not, add it and restart the database server by `$SCRIPT_DIR/run.sh start-dbc`

 All container of an openroberta docker installation use a bridge network with (the unique!) name `$DOCKER_NETWORK_NAME`.